 Lakes and Boating

-New Zealand's third largest lake, being 80km long and covering 293 square kilometres.
-It averages 300 metres deep for over half its length.
-Lake temperature ranges from 8 - 10 degrees Celsius.
+Lake Wakatipu is New Zealand's third largest lake, being 80 kilometres long and covering 293 square kilometres.
+It has an average depth of 300 metres for over half its length, with temperatures ranging from 8 - 10 degrees celsius.

 Southern Monitoring Services